-Mission statement: In 2030, Citizen Science in all its facets will be an expression of a modern scientific process that enables social participation in research through various formats.
+Mission statement: In 2030, Citizen Science in all its facets is an expression of a modern scientific process that enables social participation in research through various formats.
 Citizen Science enriches scientific culture by helping to collectively identify and research social, ecological and economic challenges.
-The integration of Citizen Science in scientific processes is strengthened in a sustainable and structural way by explicitly incorporating research organisations' strategies and staff positions.
+The integration of Citizen Science in scientific processes sustainably and structurally strengthened through explicit incorporation into strategies of research orgaisations and designated staff positions.
 Good scientific practice is achieved by making targeted expansions of interdisciplinary training and continued education programmes in Citizen Science an integral part of university teaching.